CodeNMore/CScreen/README.md

 # CScreen
 A simple way to make resolution-independent Love2D games, by CodeNMore.
+This allows your game to be resized to any resolution by the user and still keep the aspect ratio and look pretty!

 This version has been tested (and works!) with LOVE 0.10.1

 ## Basic Usage